National-Composites-Centre/CompoST/_sources/Architecture.rst.txt

 	:param status: --- to be defined ---
 	:param axisSystemID: int - reference to `AxisSystem` object
 	:param file: str - reference to file which houses defect - not needed if relimitation defined directly in CompoST
+	:param splineRelimitation: `Spline` - object defining the area in question.
+If neither of spline definitions is used, it should be assumed the defect applies to full part as provided in CAD.
+	:param splineRelimitationRef: int - same as above but refenced as ``ID`` only.
+If neither of spline definitions is used, it should be assumed the defect applies to full part as provided in CAD.

 .. py:function:: CompositeStandard.Wrinkle(Defect)